Admission Nurse: Essential Questions to Ask During the Hospice Admission Visit

 You can also use your observations and measurements to assess the patient’s tolerance to physical activity.
 You can use tools like the Timed Up and Go (TUG) test to measure the patient’s exercise capacity and mobility.
 You can also review the patient’s vital signs, oxygen saturation, or dyspnea score to look for signs of distress or impairment.

-Collecting and analyzing this information can provide important evidence of functional decline and support the eligibility for hospice care.
-You can also use this information to plan and implement appropriate interventions to improve the patient's comfort and safety.
+Collecting and analyzing this information can provide significant evidence of functional decline and support the eligibility for hospice care.
+You can also use this information to plan and implement appropriate interventions to improve the patient’s comfort and safety.

 This question is essential for detecting cognitive decline and supporting the eligibility for hospice care.
 You can ask the patient, the family, or the caregiver to describe the changes they have noticed in the patient’s cognitive abilities.
 You can use specific examples to elicit more details, such as: